KenSciResearch/fairMLHealth/docs/resources/Evaluating_Fairness.md

 ## Example Model

 For the following explanations of specific measures, we'll use the results of a hypothetical predictive model shown in the table below.
 Our example shows performance and fairness measures relative to language as a protected attribute (i.e., whether or not a given patient is an English speaker).
-Also shown are stratified reports that will aid us in better understanding the source of any apparent disparity.
-Curious readers can walk through the generation of the model and this table of fairness measures in the [Evaluating Fairness in Binary Classification Tutorial Notebook](../tutorials_and_examples/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb).
+Also shown are stratified tables that will aid us in better understanding the source of any apparent disparity.
+Curious readers can walk through the generation of the model and this table of fairness measures in the [Evaluating Fairness in Binary Classification Tutorial Notebook](../examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb).

 <a id="fairness_report"></a>